ansys/pydpf-post/docs/source/user_guide/accessing_results.rst

     >>> e_yy = elastic_strain.xy
     >>> e_yy.get_data_at_field()

-Other components, as well as whole tensor data, can be queried accordingly.
+You can query other components, as well as whole tensor data, accordingly.
-For more details, see :ref:`ref_api_result_data`.
+For more information, see :ref:`ref_api_result_data`.

 Structural temperature
 ----------------------
-The :class:`StructuralTemperature
+You can access the :class:`StructuralTemperature <ansys.dpf.post.temperature.StructuralTemperature>`
-<ansys.dpf.post.temperature.StructuralTemperature>` result object can be
+result object with:
-obtained with the following:

 .. code:: python